 Oliver M. Dickerson Memorial Scholarship.
-The fund was established to perpetuate the memory of Oliver M. Dickerson by providing a fund, the income of which shall be at least \$1,000 annually, which amount is to be awarded annually to an able and deserving University graduate recommended by the Scholarship Committee of the Department of History to do graduate work for a M.A. degree in the field of history at the University of Northern Colorado.
+The fund was established to perpetuate the memory of Oliver M. Dickerson, the income of which shall be at least \$1,000 annually.
+That amount is to be awarded annually to an able and deserving University graduate recommended by the Scholarship Cornmittee of the Department of History to do graduate work for a M.A. degree in the field of history at the University of Northern Colorado.

 Elizabeth P. Hall Memorial Graduate Scholarship in Biology.
-The Elizabeth P. Hall Memorial Graduate Scholarship of \$500 is established to assist in the continued educaton for one year of the most promising baccalaureate graduate specializing in any biological science, who would be unable to otherwise, for financial reasons, enter the Graduate School of the University of Northern Colorado.
-The recipient will receive during the ensuing academic year ten installments of \$50 each.
+The Elizabeth P. Hall Memorial Graduate Scholarship of \$500 is established to assist in the continued education for one year of the most promising baccalaureate graduate specializing in any biological science, who would be unable to otherwise, for f nancial reasons, enter the Graduate School of the University of Northern Colorado.
+The recipient will receive during the ensuing acadernic year ten installments of \$50 each.